Jasmine Tookes Goes Braless Under Open Denim Jacket On Instagram

 Jasmine Tookes took to her Instagram page on Tuesday to share a sizzling snapshot of herself wearing a few racy items from Victoria’s Secret’s spring collection.
 In the first photo she shared on the popular social media platform, the 28-year-old Angel is featured in a black pair of tanga briefs while wearing nothing underwear her unbuttoned denim jacket.

-Her underwear boasts two thin elastics on either side, sitting low on the model’s hips, which helps accentuate her flawless physique, particularly her tiny waist, toned abs and strong thighs.
+Her underwear boasts two thin elastics on either side, sitting low on the model’s hips, which helps accentuate her flawless physique, particularly her tiny waist, toned abs, and strong thighs.
 She paired the panties with a short-cut dark jean jacket, which is left open at the front, showing off a good deal of cleavage.

 Tookes is facing the camera with her left arm across her stomach, while she plays with a strand of hair with the other hand.
 She is flashing a big smile at the onlooker, in a coquettish way.